thegetty/quire-docs/content/documentation/collection-catalogues.md

 - The `object_list` is a list of the objects and their individual metadata attributes.
 With the exception of a few reserved terms, as noted in the table below, any attributes can be included here.
 These attributes and the associated values will ultimately display on the entry pages for each object.

-- You control the specifics of which attributes to display and in what order, by listing them under `object_display_order`.
-Following the sample above, the attributes included on the pages would be: `artist`, `year`, `dimensions`, `medium` and `location`.
+- You control the specifics of which attributes to display and in what order by listing them under `object_display_order`.
+Following the sample above, the attributes included on the pages would be: `artist`, `year`, `dimensions`, `medium`, and `location`.

   Any images of the object are also included here, under the `figure` attribute.
 This is a list of one or more images.
-It is recommended that this list be only of `id` values corresponding with `id`s in your project’s `figures.yml` file.
+It is recommended that this list contains only `id` values corresponding with `id`s in your project’s `figures.yml` file.
 However, if you prefer, you can instead include a `src` attribute with the filename as it appears in your project’s image directory.

 Here are the only defined object attributes, you can include any others you like: